Nadine Seiler hopes she’s wrong

 “First I would spend five minutes cleaning up, and then it was ten minutes and then it was days and then months.”
 She’d arrive around 10 pm each night and leave at 4 am—although there were plenty of days where I saw her at the fence both day and night—and she rarely took a full day off (in her estimate, she was only absent two days “for rest”).

-When the fence finally came down, Nadine took it upon herself to rent a storage unit and preserve what she could.
-There have since been several exhibitions around the country—including most recently at D.C.’s Martin Luther King Jr. Memorial Library—and Nadine hopes her story will get the attention of an institution interested in preserving the now-historic artifacts that most people were content to throw away.
+Nobody asked her, but plenty of people were thankful for her service.
+When the fence finally came down, a decision was made—shepherded by Aliza Leventhal, a Library of Congress employee who documented the fence on her personal time, and with help from a few others and a grant from the Washington Conservation Guild—to rent a storage unit and preserve what they could.
+There have since been exhibitions in Tulsa, Oklahoma, at the Enoch Pratt Free Library and Amazing Grace Lutheran Church in Baltimore, and at D.C.’s Martin Luther King Jr. Memorial Library.
+Nadine hopes her story will get the attention of an institution interested in preserving the now-historic artifacts that most people were content to throw away.

-She’s currently still paying the storage costs herself while she works on forming a foundation and securing funding to properly maintain the increasingly-fragile artwork.
+She has taken on the majority of the storage costs herself while she works on forming a foundation and securing funding to properly maintain the increasingly-fragile artwork.
 “I take on stuff that nobody asks me to do,” she says.
 “That’s why I always say nobody owes me anything because anything I do, I decide to do it on my own.
 But if I die tomorrow, no one else knows how it all came together and how it’s all connected.”

 A colonized mind

 Nadine was born at 10:30 p.m. on May 11, 1965, in Port of Spain General Hospital in Trinidad.
-She says she grew up in an “uber-dysfunctional family,” and would find out later in life that her older brother’s conception was the result of a rape.
-Her father—a Black man with blue eyes—forced himself on her then-17-year-old mother, a Black woman whose Black mother was prone to making racially-disparaging remarks to her children and grandchildren.
+She says she grew up in an “uber-dysfunctional family,” and would find out later in life that her older brother’s conception was the result of a date rape.
+Her father—a Black man with blue eyes—forced himself on her then-17-year-old mother, a Black woman whose Black mother was prone to making racially-disparaging remarks to her daughter and grandchildren.

 Nadine now sees her difficult childhood as a result of two overlapping issues: the “colonized mind,” which she says is still common in countries like Trinidad (they gained their independence from Britain in 1962, but the consequences still ripple across generations), and her mother’s lack of options and bodily autonomy.